 - three years from the date the loss or damage was discovered or could have been discovered for latent damage (except personal injury);

-- six years from the date on which the cause of action occurred for ordinary contractual or tortious actions (except personal injury); and
+- six years from the date on which the cause of action occurred for ordinary contractual or tortious actions (except personal injury);21 and

-- 12 years for 'upon speciality' claims, for instance, for claims based upon deeds.29
+- 12 years for 'upon speciality' claims, for instance, for claims based on deeds.22

 It is possible to extend time limits by agreement.
 However, in most cases, agreement to extend must be reached before the relevant time limit expires.
-The limitation period for personal injury claims under Section 11 of the LA 1980 may be extended at the court's discretion under Section 33 of the LA 1980.
+The limitation period for personal injury claims under Section 11 of the Limitation Act 1980 (the LA 1980) may be extended at the court's discretion under Section 33 of the LA 1980.
 Other specific tribunals may have further applicable limitation periods, and contractual limitation periods should always be checked.

 ii Arbitration and ADR

-Maritime disputes are often resolved via London arbitration and the vast majority of international shipping arbitrations are currently dealt with in London.
-For a dispute to be subject to arbitration there must be an arbitration agreement, which may be either written in the contract under which the dispute arises or agreed between the parties after the dispute has arisen.
+Maritime disputes are often resolved via London arbitration and the vast majority of international shipping arbitrations are currently dealt with in London.23 For a dispute to be subject to arbitration, there must be an arbitration agreement, which may be either written in the contract under which the dispute arises or agreed between the parties after the dispute has arisen.

 The London Maritime Arbitrators Association (LMAA) is an association of specialist maritime arbitrators operating in London.
-In 2019, the LMAA received approximately 2,952 new arbitration appointments and published 529 arbitration awards.
+In 2020, the LMAA received approximately 3,010 new arbitration appointments and published 523 arbitration awards.24

 LMAA arbitration is frequently used to determine commercial shipping disputes, such as charter party and bill of lading disputes, ship sale and purchase disputes, shipbuilding and repair disputes, marine insurance disputes, and offshore and oil and gas disputes.
 LMAA arbitration is not usually used for collision and salvage matters, salvage being more commonly resolved by Lloyd's Salvage Arbitration (see Section VI).